-Computers can be trained to do all kinds of visual recognition tasks—from identifying species and reading handwriting, to looking for defects in manufactured items.
+Computers can be trained to do all kinds of visual recognition tasks—from identifying species and reading handwriting to looking for defects in manufactured items.
 Machine learning is the broad category encompassing any trainable system.
 Some systems rely on centralized servers and databases, and some can be run locally on your own computer.

 One of the primary machine learning capabilities is facial recognition.
 It’s an obvious need in many different situations, from law enforcement to social media to personal image management.
 Some services can recognize notable people.
 Others are designed to be trained to recognize specific people.

 Many of the services that can recognize objects can also make some guesses about the situation shown.
-This is typically a description of the activity, such as swimming or the type of environment, like an airport.
+This is typically a description of the activity, such as swimming, or the type of environment, like an airport.

 Computer vision can do some evaluation of image quality.
-It can find faces, blinks and smiles.
-It can also check for color, exposure and composition and make some programmatic ranking assessments.
+It can find faces, blinks, and smiles.
+It can also check for color, exposure, and composition and make some programmatic ranking assessments.

-Images can be analyzed to determine if people’s expressions are happy, sad, mad, etc. Some services may also be able to assign an emotion tag to images based upon subject matter, such as adding the keyword “sad” to a photo of a funeral.
+Images can be analyzed to determine if people’s expressions are happy, sad, mad, etc. Some services may also be able to assign an emotion tag to images based on subject matter, such as adding the keyword “sad” to a photo of a funeral.

 Optical character recognition